-When it comes to investing in stablecoins, one question frequently arises: is USDT safe?
+When it comes to investing in stablecoins, one question consistently dominates discussions: is USDT safe?
+Understanding USDT's security has become a critical concern for both individual and institutional investors.

 What is USDT?

-You can read Molecula's article on USDT meaning
+You can read Molecula article on USDT meaning

 Statistics and Infographics